 - a.
 Viz Arc, the main application. - b.
-Viz Arc Web Service, required when Viz Arc actions shall be called from Viz Content Pilot. - c.
+Viz Arc REST Service, required when Viz Arc actions shall be called from Viz Pilot, Pilot Edge or the MOS integration. - c.
 Viz Unreal Loader, required on machines running an Unreal Engine which are controlled by Viz Arc.
-This installer contains the Viz Arc communication plugins for the Unreal Engine which can be found - in C:\ProgramData\vizrt\VizArc\Resources\unreal after installation.
+This installer contains the Viz Arc communication plugins for the Unreal Engine which can be found in C: - \ProgramData\vizrt\VizArc\Resources\unreal after installation.
+When the installer detects an existing Unreal installation it offers the automatic deployment of the plugin when the respective checkbox is selected.